w3c/i18n-drafts/tutorials/language-negotiation/language-negotiation.md

 a user profile.
 Such a site might even negotiate the locale with every request.

-The most complex use case is a site or service that maintains a user profile (account), has an offline experience (such as sending emails to the user), and attempts to maintain the user's locale preference between sessions.
+Towards the other end of the spectrum is a site or service that maintains a user profile (account), has an offline experience (such as sending emails to the user), and attempts to maintain the user's locale preference between sessions.